A Day in Chicago

 - Have a little extra time?
 Get to sample even more popular spots with a Chicago food tour!

 Have Two Days in Chicago or More?

 If you happen to have two days in Chicago or more, here are our top suggestions for more fun things to do in the city:

 - Visit Navy Pier– this is always a hit with the kids!
 Don’t miss the Centennial Wheel.

-- Go to a Cubs game!
+- Go to a Cubs game at Wrigley Field!
 You can’t get a more authentic “Chicago” experience than this!
 We got lucky and were able to see a playoff game during one of our visits.